Matthew-Hurrell/viva-la-nacho/README.md

 ## Languages

+* [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML) - Provides the basic content and structure for the site.
+* [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) - Provides the styling for the site.
+* [Python](https://www.python.org/) - Provides the functionality for the site.
+* [JavaScript](https://www.javascript.com/) - Provides the interactivity and front end functionality for the site.
+* [Git](https://git-scm.com/) - Provides the version control system for the site.

 [Back to top](<#contents>)

 ## Frameworks

+* [Tailwind](https://tailwindcss.com/) - A front end CSS utility framework for rapidly building websites.
+* [Django](https://www.djangoproject.com/) - A high level Python web framework.

 [Back to top](<#contents>)

 ## Software

+* [Balsamiq](https://balsamiq.com/) - An online cloud based software used for creating the site wireframes.
+* [GitHub](https://github.com/) - An internet hosting service used for version control.
+Used to host the Viva La Nacho repository and for the project board used for project management and user stories.
+* [GitPod](https://www.gitpod.io/) - A cloud development environment used as the primary site code editor.
+* [Heroku](https://dashboard.heroku.com/) - A cloud platform used to host the Viva La Nacho full stack application.
+* [Cloudinary](https://cloudinary.com/?&utm_campaign=1329&utm_content=instapagelogocta-selfservetest) - A cloud based video and image management platform used to store the site images.
+* [Slack](https://slack.com/intl/en-gb/) - An online instant messaging program used for site feedback and guidance from the [Code Institute](https://codeinstitute.net/) community.
+* [Skype](https://www.skype.com/en/) - An online telecommunications application used for mentor sessions.
+* [App Diagrams](https://app.diagrams.net/) - An online diagram software used for the database schemas.
+* [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - A set of web developer tools built directly into the chrome browser.
+Used for responsiveness tests and further testing.
+* [Google Fonts](https://fonts.google.com/) - A web based font service by Google used to supply the site typography.
+* [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) - An open source automated testing tool used for site tests.
+* [Responsive Design Checker](https://responsivedesignchecker.com/) - An online testing tool used for responsive site testing.
+* [Am I Responsive](https://ui.dev/amiresponsive) - An online testing tool used for responsive site testing.
+* [Wave Web Accessibility Evaluation Tool](https://wave.webaim.org/) - An online suite of evaluation tools use to test the site for accessibility.

 [Back to top](<#contents>)

 ## Libraries

+This is a list of the Python / Django libraries used in this project.

+* [asgiref](https://github.com/django/asgiref) - A standard Python library to allow for asynchronous web apps and servers to communicate with each other.
+* [binaryornot](https://pypi.org/project/binaryornot/) - An ultra lightweight Python package to guess whether a file is binary or text.
+* [chardet](https://pypi.org/project/chardet/) - A universal encoding detector for Python3.
+* [click](https://click.palletsprojects.com/en/8.1.x/) - A Python package for creating beautiful command line interfaces in a composable way with as little code as possible.
+* [cloudinary](https://pypi.org/project/cloudinary/) - A Python package allowing integration between the application and Cloudinary.
+* [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/) - A Python package used to create projects from project templates.
+* [dj-database-url](https://pypi.org/project/dj-database-url/) - A Django utility to utilise the DATABASE_URL environment variable to configure the Django application.
+Used with PostgreSQL.
+* [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/) - A Django package that facilitates integration with Cloudinary storage.
+* [Django](https://www.djangoproject.com/) - A python package for the Django framework.
+* [django-active-link](https://pypi.org/project/django-active-link/) - A Django package used to highlight an active link in the site navigation bars.
+* [django-allauth](https://django-allauth.readthedocs.io/en/latest/) - An integrated set of Django applications addressing user authentication, registration and account management.
+* [django-browser-reload](https://github.com/adamchainz/django-browser-reload) - A Django package to automatically refresh the browser during development.
+* [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/) - A Django package that provides tags and filters to control the rendering behaviour of Django forms.
+* [django-summernote](https://pypi.org/project/django-summernote/) - A Django package to allow for the embedding of the summernote text editor into Django.
+* [django-tailwind](https://django-tailwind.readthedocs.io/en/latest/installation.html) - A Django package to allow for the easy integration of the Tailwind CSS utility framework with Django.
+* [gunicorn](https://gunicorn.org/) - A Python WSGI HTTP Server for UNIX.
+* [jinja2-time](https://pypi.org/project/jinja2-time/) - A Jinja2 Python extension for dates and times.
+* [oauthlib](https://github.com/oauthlib/oauthlib) - A generic, spec-compliant, thorough implementation of the OAuth request-signing logic for Python 3.6+.
+* [psycopg2](https://pypi.org/project/psycopg2/) - A PostgreSQL database adapter for Python.
+* [PyJWT](https://pyjwt.readthedocs.io/en/latest/) - A Python library that allows for encoding and decoding of JSON Web Tokens (JWT).
+* [python-slugify](https://pypi.org/project/python-slugify/) - A Python application that generates slug fields from unicode strings.
+* [python3-openid](https://pypi.org/project/python3-openid/) - A set of Python packages to support use of the OpenID decentralized identity system.
+* [pytz](https://pypi.org/project/pytz/) - A Python package for world timezone definitions, modern and historical.
+* [requests-oauthlib](https://pypi.org/project/requests-oauthlib/) - A Python package for OAuthlib authentication support for Requests.
+* [sqlparse](https://pypi.org/project/sqlparse/) - A non-validating SQL parser for Python.
+* [text-unidecode](https://pypi.org/project/text-unidecode/) - The most basic Text::Unidecode port for Python.

 [Back to top](<#contents>)